 Sarah Feng | Founder & Program Director

-Sarah is a poet and novelist from the San Francisco Bay Area.
+Sarah is an award-winning poet, novelist, journalist, and editor from the San Francisco Bay Area.
 She is a 2018 Foyle Commended Young Poet of the Year and the runner-up for the Adroit Prize for Prose.
-Her design, editorial, and creative writing work have also been recognized by Teen Vogue, the Critical Pass Junior Poet Prize, the Live Poets Society of New Jersey, the National Council of Teachers of English, the Alliance for Young Artists & Writers, the Leyla Beban Young Author’s Foundation, the California Coastal Commission, Write the World, the American Scholastic Press Association, and more.
-Her work is in Gigantic Sequins and Up the Staircase Quarterly.
+Her design, editorial, and creative writing work have also been recognized by Teen Vogue, the New York Times, the Academy of American Poets, the Critical Pass Junior Poet Prize, the Live Poets Society of New Jersey, the National Council of Teachers of English, the Alliance for Young Artists & Writers, the Leyla Beban Young Author’s Foundation, the California Coastal Commission, Write the World, the American Scholastic Press Association, and more.
+Her work is in the Adroit Journal, Glass: A Journal of Poetry, National Poetry Quarterly, Gigantic Sequins, and Up the Staircase Quarterly.
 She was Kenyon Young Writer's Workshop '18 and the Adroit Journal Summer Mentorship '17.
 At the Kenyon workshop, she participated in an activity where writers wrote non-stop while listening silently to a series of songs, auditory signals, and choral polyphonies played in a single, flowing sequence.
 She remembered magic happening in that moment, the tremor of gravity buzzing up the base of the skull, the entrance and re-entrance into the mind, the voltage shimmering between music and words.
 Sarah also instructs charcoals and pastels at a summer art camp and illustrates moodboards for her own short stories.
 She has faith in the power of the interdisciplinary arts and their persistence in our memories and minds.
 You can find her here.

 Patrick Tong | Outreach Director